xen0n/xen0n.github.io/_posts/2015-09-14-meizu-mx4-cm-faq-en.md

 *   Working: modifying base system to get it to boot on MTK/Flyme `boot.img`

-    This is mainly about noticing the differences between stock and MTK `boot.img` components (`init`, init scripts, `healthd`), and working around the differences in base system, which we can freely modify.
+    This is mainly about noticing the differences between AOSP and MTK `boot.img` components (`init`, init scripts, `healthd`), and working around the differences in base system, which we can freely modify.
     However, because the `boot.img` is left untouched, some features may be